AsiaWi/fun_and_games/README.md

 ## Technologies

 ### Tools and technologies
-* Balsamiq- used to create wireframes
-* Favicon.io - used to create favicon for the page
-* Font Awesome - used to add icons for the page

 * Visual Studio Code - used to develop the website
 * Github - used to host source code and deploy on Github Pages
 * Git- used to commit and push code